ufscwiki/Unfavorable-Semicircle-Wiki/docs/CAB.md

 slightly longer at five seconds and the [Unknown Voice](Unknown_Voice "wikilink") has been replaced by a series of static-laden bursts.

+Cab is one of the earliest series to feature the [handshake](Handshake), being up-loaded a week or-so after its debut in [Zufcho](ZUFCHO).
+Cab 267, for example ends with a hand-shake.

 ## "It's binary"

 [Investigation confirmed](https://www.reddit.com/r/UnfavorableSemicircle/comments/4c8jjk/its_binary/)